alufolie91/proton-ge-custom/README.md

 make redist &> log
 ```

-Build will be placed within the build directory as SOME-BUILD-NAME-HERE.tar.gz.
+The build will be placed within the build directory as SOME-BUILD-NAME-HERE.tar.gz.

 ## Enabling